Freedom for Others and God

 Is God Free to Be God?

 You can give your Sunday school answer or answer by looking at your life.
 Living in freedom accepts the reality that God is free to do anything He desires with you.
-In The Rare Jewel of Christian Contentment, Jeremiah Burroughs calls that the passive form of worship – you are pleased with whatever circumstances God has allowed in your life because He is God, and you are not.
+In The Rare Jewel of Christian Contentment, Jeremiah Burroughs calls that the passive form of worship – you are pleased with whatever circumstances God has allowed in your life because He is God.

 While God provides you freedom, He is highly interested in conforming you into the image of Christ.
 So, He will put things in your life to give you the best opportunity for spiritual growth and maturity.

 Some things He does will not feel good.
-You see God as free when you do not complain about those things.
+You see God as free when you refrain from complaining about those things.
 When you gripe and complain about what He is doing, you want to limit God’s freedom, expressing your freedom instead.
 You are self-sufficient instead of trusting God.
 You trust in your meagerness rather than the complete perfection of a loving Father.

 Reality is your friend, but it is often tough to accept.
 You know the truth – God IS free to do whatever He wants.
 We do not trust that His freedom is best for us.